 Aadhaar card was introduced by the UIDAI a few years ago in an attempt to give a unique identity card/number to every Indian citizen.
 Since it involves biometrics, it is considered a more secured personal identification document.

-If you fail to link Aadhaar and PAN within the due date, you may have to face the below-mentioned consequences:
+If you fail to do pan card Aadhar card link within the due date, you may have to face the below-mentioned consequences:

 - PAN becomes inoperative